 Vidant Health is offering the COVID-19 vaccine to eligible community members in accordance with the North Carolina Department of Health and Human Services (NCDHHS) guidelines.

-Eligible eastern North Carolina community members can view locations and schedule vaccine appointments by completing the eligibility questionnaire below.
+Eligible eastern North Carolina community members can view appointment availability by location and schedule vaccine appointments after completing the eligibility questionnaire below.